Israel sees migrant tragedy as validating policy of keeping them away

 Since 2013 it has jailed hundreds of more than 40,000 African migrants, many of them having fled from troubled Eritrea and Sudan.
 Human rights groups charge this policy coerces many people eligible for refugee protection to seek repatriation at personal risk.

-In addition to those held in a desert detention center, thousands have received temporary visas and live in crowded impoverished parts of Israel and its business hub of Tel Aviv.
+In addition to those held in a desert detention centre, thousands have received temporary visas and live in crowded impovershed parts of Israel and its business hub of Tel Aviv.

 Israeli law grants automatic citizenship to Jews.
 The authorities have denied most Africans residency, shunning them as "infiltrators" seeking jobs rather than refuge.